-I will say, if you’re experiencing IBS symptoms, these bowls are not a stellar choice until you can get your symptoms under control.
-Prebiotic-rich foods like beets, cauliflower, dandelion greens, and garlic, can cause an IBS flair because they are high in FODMAPs, which are difficult carbohydrates to process when you have a troubled digestive system.
+I will say, if you’re experiencing IBS symptoms, these bowls are not a stellar choice until you can get your symptoms under control, as fermentable carbohydrates in prebiotic-rich foods like beets, cauliflower, dandelion greens, and garlic, can cause an IBS flair, as they feed all the bacteria in the system – both good and bad.

 If you follow me on Instagram you know I have partnered with Inspo Network to create recipe videos for you all!
 I’m thrilled to bring you the video for these Probiotic Power Bowls in partnership with Culturelle Probiotics!

 A big thank you to Culturelle for partnering with me in creating the video for these Probiotic Power Bowls.